nikitosl/jokes-generator/README.md

          3. YAKE.
       2. Train inspiration model (another task for same t5 model?) to generate inspiration from setup.
    4. Train model to generate punch from setup and inspiration.
+   5. Inference:
+         1. Generate N inspirations from setup.
+         2. Generate punch for each inspiration.
+         3. Mark all jokes (setup + punch pairs).
+         4. Select good jokes by some threshold (8, f.e.).

 # Run T5 finetune process